Saturday, July 4, 2015

 Over the Bow: The Lower American River

-San Juan Rapids is constant Class II rapid on the Lower American River down stream from the Sunrise Access in Fair Oaks, California.
-It's clay ledge stretching out more than half way across the river and fast water creates a long and vibrant wave train and chaotic churning eddy that wreak havoc and fun for area paddlers.
+San Juan Rapids is constant Class II rapid on the Lower American River downstream from the Sunrise Access in Fair Oaks, California.
+It's clay ledge stretching out more than halfway across the river and fast water creates a long and vibrant wave train and chaotic churning eddy that wreak havoc and fun for area paddlers.
 The American River has picked up speed since making the sharp right turn to the north at Suicide Bend.
-A chute of waves give paddlers an idea of what is coming up as they approach the rapid.
+A chute of waves gives paddlers an idea of what is coming up as they approach the rapid.
 Soon a roar fills the air and the sight of the rapids appear below.

 Over the Bow is a feature from Outside Adventure to the Max, telling the story behind the image.
 If you have a great picture with a great story, submit it to us at firstname.lastname@example.org